Shivangi-Sirsiwal/squarepush/README.md

 <img src="https://github.com/Shivangi-Sirsiwal/squarepush/assets/152037538/b12a31fb-faf3-4a18-8a90-7196bd755295" width = "600">

+## Further Notes

-In order to run this app, create a react app and replace the src with the one provided here.
-It is also neccessary to import the svg file in the repository public folder into the app's public folder.
-The app should then be useable via the npm start command.
+*In order to run this app, create a react app and replace the src with the one provided here.
+It is also neccessary to import the svg file in the repository public folder into the new app's public folder.
+The app should then be useable via the npm start command.*

+*This code was created for the Individul Project Assignment in the WPI course CS3733 Software Engineering as taught by Professor George Heineman in B Term of the 2023 school year.
+The app concept, initial configuration layouts, and the ninja image were provided as a part of the assignment*